Professor Robert Logie (PhD FRSE FBPsS FPsyS)

 Research summary

-Research and teaching interests lie in the cognition of human memory in the healthy brain across the lifespan, focused on experimental behavioural studies of working memory.
+Research interests focus on theoretical and applied aspects of the cognition of human memory in the healthy brain across the lifespan.

 Latest research activities and personal awards

 2016-2020 £1.36 million (FEC) from Economic and Social Research Council.
 Working memory across the adult lifespan: An adversarial collaboration.
-Logie is PI.
+Logie was PI.
 Co-Is N. Cowan &

 M. Naveh-Benjamin (USA), P. Barrouillet & V. Camos (Switzerland).
 Award reference ES/N010728/1